-This determination considers whether the authority correctly issued an earthquake-prone building notice for a multi-storey unreinforced masonry building.
+This determination considers whether the authority correctly issued an earthquake-prone building notice.
 The determination also discusses the relationship between the legal test under section 122 of the Building Act 2004, the authority's earthquake-prone building policy and the engineering methodology used at the time the earthquake-prone building notice was issued.